unreal4u/fileOperations/README.md

 After you have made your selection, you proceed to do the action.
 That action are actually classes that extend the base class and implement the final action which can be whatever you want.
-Included are 2 examples: a fileDeleter; which as the name states, is able to delete files; and a contentGetter, which reads the file out and puts together an array with data.
+Included are 2 examples: a fileDeleter; which as the name states, is able to delete files (it also has a test mode, I suggest you use that before you put any code on production); and a contentGetter, which reads the file out and puts together an array with data.

 Basic usage
 ----------